MontrealCorpusTools/PolyglotDB/docs/source/getting_started.rst

 Running PolyglotDB in a `Docker`_ container is a great way to maintain a consistent environment, isolate dependencies, and streamline your setup process.
 This section will guide you through setting up and using PolyglotDB within Docker.
 Note that this method is an alternative to the default installation with conda environment.
+If you already installed via conda-forge above, do not re-install with Docker.

 Prerequisites
 -------------